ThatOneCalculator/DiscordRPCMaker/README.md

   - [Download this and install this](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_11.5/Command_Line_Tools_for_Xcode_11.5.dmg) (you will need an Apple ID)
   - Go into the project directory, and `sudo npm i -g node-gyp; npm i`
 - Windows specific: `npm i -g --production windows-build-tools --vs2015` (Note: this may take a while and will restart your PC.
 Only do this as a last resort.)

+### I can't see the presence!
+Make sure you are not invisible/offline.
+If you ARE online/idle/dnd...
+- Make sure you don't have another program taking up a presence slot.
+- Try running the last command again

+### The image(s) aren't showing!
+If you just put them in, *sometimes* Discord takes a minute or so to cache them properly.

 ### I'm on mobile, what do I do?
 As of right now, there's no way to do this through a mobile device.
 Sorry!